ndd21/PHYS281/docs/demo-error-checking.md

-Passing a variable to a class or function that is not of the required type, or trying to get an index from a variable that is not array-like, or trying to use a variable as a function when it's not a function, will raise a [`TypeError`](https://docs.python.org/3/library/exceptions.html#TypeError):
+Passing a variable to a class or function that is not of the required type, or trying to get an index from a variable that is not array-like, or trying to use a variable as a function when it's not a function, will often raise a [`TypeError`](https://docs.python.org/3/library/exceptions.html#TypeError):

 ```python hl_lines="5"